 Despite what I've just said, however, I am reluctant to forget the composers entirely.
 They lived (and usually died!) to give us the benefit of their artistic vision, after all.
 Just ignoring their existence seems a tad ungrateful!

-Accordingly, when you declare the composer/artist to be “Compilation”, I would argue that the composer’s name should nevertheless be included in the TITLE tag for each track.
-This is a breach of normal tagging protocol in a sense: we normally use the composer name only in the ARTIST and COMPOSER tag, which applies album-wide; and because we’ve usually specified it there and we care to not violate Axiom 7, we usually do not include the composer’s name in the TITLE tag.
-In this case, however, since we have not specified the real composer’s name at the album level, Axiom 7 would not be violated if we now mentioned the composer’s name in the TITLE tag.
+Accordingly, when you declare the composer/artist to be "Compilation", I would argue that the composer's name should nevertheless be included in the TITLE tag for each track.
+This is a breach of normal tagging protocol in a sense: we normally use the composer name only in the ARTIST and COMPOSER tag, which applies album-wide; and because it's generally bad form to repeat the same data at multiple levels, we usually do not include the composer's name in the TITLE tag.
+In this case, however, since we have not specified the real composer's name at the album level, the 'rule of no repeating' would not be violated if we now mentioned the composer's name in the TITLE tag.